What The 2020 Election Is All About

 It's possible this will not be an "it's the economy, stupid" election, but an "it's the culture, stupid" election.

-Despite his bragging on the economy, Trump is a culture warrior at heart and plans to run another us against them campaign, ratcheting up the grievance among his base against east coast liberal elites, the media, immigrants and kneeling black athletes.
+Despite his bragging on the economy, Trump is a culture warrior at heart and plans to run another us-against-them campaign, ratcheting up the grievance among his base against East Coast liberal elites, the media, immigrants and kneeling black athletes.

-For many of his supporters — farmers, white evangelicals, non-college rural voters, for instance — economics takes a back seat to the cultural issues Trump champions, including immigration, abortion, school prayer and gun rights.
+For many of his supporters — farmers, white evangelicals, non-college-educated rural voters, for instance — economics takes a back seat to the cultural issues Trump champions, including immigration, abortion, school prayer and gun rights.

-For many Republicans, the number of conservative judges Trump has nominated — and Mitch McConnell has pushed through the Senate — is a key accomplishment of the administration.
-So are the steps to limit migration at the southern border, reduce refugee resettlement, and enact travel restrictions from an increasing number of countries.
+For many Republicans, the number of conservative judges Trump has nominated — and Majority Leader Mitch McConnell has pushed through the Senate — is a key accomplishment of the administration.
+So are the steps to limit migration at the southern border, reduce refugee resettlement and enact travel restrictions from an increasing number of countries.

 Trump will surely continue to train his ire at the news media, as well.
 This remains a rallying cause for his base.

-Note: An earlier version of this story incorrectly said George H.W.
-Bush and Jimmy Carter are the only two incumbent presidents to have lost in the last 30 years.
-The time period is 40 years.